Stormwindsky/Lin-Jolt/README.md

 # Lin-Jolt
-Lin-Jolt is a Unofficial Linux Port of Gamejolt Launcher
+Lin-Jolt is a Unofficial Linux Port of Gamejolt Client

 The latest available compiled version: